kapilgautamin/UTD-Masters-Work-Portfolio/Spring2020/CS6320 - Natural Language Processing/Programming Assignments/HW2/README.md

 The output of the whole dataset is provided in 'output.txt'.
 The cumulation of the various results are helped by a helper file(batch_run.sh) to run all the possible combinations.

+(In order to run the program, first extract the train.zip and test.zip in the same directory as sentiment.py.)

 To run the program:
 python3 sentiment.py arg1 arg2 arg3 arg4 arg5 arg6